-The triennial assurance review of PSBS was conducted internally by DTF as at 30 June 2018.
+The triennial assurance review of PSBS was conducted internally by DTF at 30 June 2021.
 The review provided assurance that PSBS is administered in accordance with the Commonwealth retirement income policy and there were no improvement recommendations to consider for PSBS.
-The next triennial review will consider compliance with the Commonwealth's retirement policy as at 30 June 2021 and will occur during the 2021-22 financial year.
+The next triennial review will consider compliance with the Commonwealth's retirement policy at 30 June 2024.